pngwaritwg/PSI_ridepooling_matching/README.md

 ```

 ## Replicate results in the slides
-You can try an example sequence of request here from places in Chiangemai.
+You can try an example sequence of request here from places in Chiangmai.
 The output of adjacency matrix is logged in the end of application_logs/output.log.
 ```
 0 0 1
 1 0 0